Frequently Asked Questions - Nautilus GPS

 The Nautilus MMSI number was an inventive idea to take advantage of and use the existing system for vessels to acquire their MMSI numbers for onboard VHF radios.
 Authorities worldwide became unhappy with the vast number of MMSI numbers which were being issued to divers and began restricting the ability of individuals to get their MMSI number.
 For that reason, we had to come up with a new technology.
 The new Nautilus GPS incorporates our own internally issued MID numbers as a very clean solution for divers getting found within full approval of government authorities worldwide.

-Why production stopped on Nautilus Radio?
+Why did production stop on Nautilus Radio?

 Unfortunately, we had no choice but to shut down production on the original Nautilus Radio.
 US authorities have banned single transceiver handheld radios and the EU changed the CE technical requirements for this class of radio.
 The problem with the MMSI numbers was also a major hurdle.
 As well, there were tremendous difficulties with manufacturing in China.
-For the Nautilus GPS, manufacturing is being done right here in Canada.
+For the newer Nautilus GPS, manufacturing is being done right here in Canada.

 How does the pouch and Nautilus GPS connect to my gear?